justyntyrrell/Car_Auction_Price_Prediction/index.md

 Models tested: Random forest regressor, XGboost regressor, Lasso regression, and Ridge regression

-*RFR and XGBoost are decision tree based models.
+*RFR and XGBoost are decision tree-based models.
 *Lasso and Ridge both use regularized linear regression, the difference being how they are regularized.
 Ridge adds a penalty term which is equal to the square of the coefficient.
 Lasso adds a penalty term to the cost function equal to the absolute sum of the coefficients.

 * Data split into test and train sets, 10-90